A blog by Ronny Allan

 What is Stereotactic Body Radiation Therapy (SBRT)?

-You will not find SBRT mentioned in any Neuroendocrine Neoplasms (NENs) guidelines and that’s because it is not a “standard of care” for this disease.
+You will not find SBRT mentioned in any Neuroendocrine Neoplasms (NENs) guidelines and that’s because it is not yet a “standard of care” for this disease (even though it is mentioned in NCCN guidelines (see below)).

 If it is not a standard of care, why did I include SBRT and various techniques in the above summary?
 I was prompted to include this after noticing two things in my private patient group.
 Firstly, some patients had received the treatment, and secondly because many people are asking if was “approved” for use in NENs.